tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项/数据取回费用_intl_en.md

 > - The storage capacity is calculated in binary, for example, 1 TB = 1024 GB.
 >

-### Example: STANDARD_IA storage usage fees + STANDARD_IA data retrieval fees + STANDARD_IA request fees + public network downstream traffic fees
+### Example: STANDARD_IA storage usage fees + STANDARD_IA data retrieval fees + STANDARD_IA request fees + Public downstream traffic fees

 Assume that on November 1, 2020, user B uploaded 5 GB of data to a bucket residing in Guangzhou region in the STANDARD_IA storage class, generating 100 requests.
 On November 2, user B read the data over the public network with CDN disabled, generating 100 requests.
 Apart from these operations, user B did not perform any other operations.
-As fees for a day were settled the next day:
+As fees for a day were settled the next day, then:

 - STANDARD_IA storage usage fees: Settled daily starting from November 2, 2020.
 - STANDARD_IA Data retrieval fees: Settled on November 2, 2020.
 - STANDARD_IA request fees: Settled on November 2 and 3, 2020.
 - Public network downstream traffic fees: Settled on November 3, 2020.

 Fees analysis:

  - STANDARD_IA storage usage fees = 0.018 USD/GB/month / 30 * 5 GB * 30 days = 0.09 USD
- - STANDARD_IA data retrieval fees = 0.002 USD/GB * 5 GB = 0.01 USD
+ - STANDARD_IA data retrieval fees = 0.002 USD/GB x 5 GB = 0.01 USD
  - STANDARD_IA request fees = 0.01 USD/10,000 requests * 100 requests / 10,0000 * 2 = 0.0002 USD
- - Public network downstream traffic fees = 0.1 USD/GB * 5 GB = 0.5 USD
+ - Public downstream traffic fees = 0.1 USD/GB x 5 GB = 0.5 USD

 In summary, the total bill for user B in November is calculated as follows: 0.09 + 0.01 + 0.0002 + 0.5 = 0.6002 USD.